Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 <br/>

-Now, in 2019, you can admire this strategic military crossing with your fresh cappacino unabated.
+Now, in 2019, you can admire this strategic military crossing with your fresh cappuccino unabated.

 </div>
 <div class="article-image">